TorMap/tormap/README.md

-# TorUsage
+# TorMap

-This project aims to visualize current and past usage of the Tor network.
-Our first goal is to display the amount of public Tor nodes per country.
+This project visualizes current and past Tor relays on a world map.

 ## Development